unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 #### Fields
 Position [Vector]: The position of the tango device.
 Rotation [Rotator]: The rotation of the tango device.
-Frame of Reference [Tango Coordinate Frame Pair Structure]: The Frame of Reference for this TangoPoseStructure; for example Base: Start of Service, Target: Device.
+Frame of Reference [[Tango Coordinate Frame Pair](#tango-coordinate-frame-pair) Structure]: The Frame of Reference for this TangoPoseStructure; for example Base: Start of Service, Target: Device.
-Status Code [ETango Pose Status Enum]: The current status of the pose- can be Valid, Initializing, or Invalid.
+Status Code [[Tango Pose Status](#tango-pose-status) Enum]: The current status of the pose- can be Valid, Initializing, or Invalid.
 Timestamp [Float]: The number of seconds since the tango service was started, when this structure was generated.

 --------